-Interstate High Speed Rail System Needed
+Interstate High Speed Rail

 American companies built the world’s best rail infrastructure for freight trains, passenger trains, and streetcars.
 Federal, state & county governments added seaport, highway, and airport infrastructure that helped America become the world’s largest economy.
 Powerful opponents prevented Streetcar conversions to Rapid Transit and Intercity Passenger Rail conversions to High-Speed Rail.
 As a result, every American pays a Traffic Congestion Tax, high smog levels persist, and we are the world’s 2nd largest contributor to Greenhouse Gas emissions. — Thomas Dorsey, Soul Of America

-American cities once teemed with Streetcars.
+American cities once teemed with streetcars.
 A few also had Metro Rail lines, the fastest mode of Rapid Transit.
 Passenger trains were plentiful, amenity-rich, and reached 100 mph.
 They all met at train stations because America had nearly 100,000 miles of Intercity Passenger Rail.

-Regional Rail: Electric and Diesel-powered trains for intercity travel that reaches 160-200 kph (99-124 mph)
+Regional Rail: Electric and Diesel-electric-powered trains for intercity travel that reaches 150-190 kph (93-118 mph)

 1st Generation HSR: Upgraded electric railway for intercity passenger trains to reach 200-230 kph (124-143 mph)